tremho/docholiday/README.md

 - [ ] public publish to npm

 -----------
+<span style="color:darkgreen; font-size:larger"> ☜ You are here</span>

 ### Issues

-- [ ] Refactor to be more Github Pages friendly.
+- [X] Refactor to be more Github Pages friendly.
   - change html output to docs/html
   - get rid of docs/ test
   - change booksrc to docs
+  - Rewrite the whole publishing section to discuss github pages
+  - mention other methods without explicit how to.

 - [ ] 'Biorhythm' example in intro doesn't really work as advertised
   - parameters mangled